PrakashBathula88/E-Commerce-website/README.md

 ## Description

-An e-commerce platform for online shopping, offering a wide range of products from various categories with secure payment options and user-friendly interfaces.
+An Fyle Assignment platform for online shopping, offering a wide range of products from various categories with secure payment options and user-friendly interfaces.

 ## Demo